vilsbole/notifications/README.md

 - fork and clone this repository
 - complete the homework
 - add as many commits as you want
-- push your work on you fork
+- push your work on your fork
 - The deliverable will be your fork URL 🚀

 We hope you will enjoy the challenge 💪